-Electric cars second hand are being sold for very low prices, at half price after only 2.5 years.
-If range is not an issue, bargains are to be had.
+Electric cars second hand can be bought for half price after only 2.5 years.
+If range is not an issue, reasonble bargains are to be had.
 Since requirements for repairs increases with age, even in electric cars, a reliable garage or mechanic is required.

 Use of hybrids as conventional cars

 A recent press release revealed that many hybrid car owners never charge their cars.
 After several years of use their charging leads are still in their polythene bag.
 They just fill up at the pumps and the IC engine powers the car.
-The only beneficial fuel saving is from regenerative braking.
+The only beneficial fuel saving is from the use of the electric motor to pull away at lights and regenerative braking when slowing down.
 If the car is a range extender hybrid, the generator keeps the battery topped up, again with the regenerative braking adding some reduction in carbon emission.
 Not only is this both a waste of money and failure to capitalise on the potential reduction in CO2 emissions, but it questions why the government should give a grant for buying these hybrids.
-As a result, grants towards buying these cars have been stopped and only pure electric cars now get a grant.
+As a result, grants towards buying these cars have been stopped and only BEVs now get a grant.

 Car club cars